 Well, yes.
 It is.
 Unless you happen to be a complete geek, you know that Tolkien made all of that up.
 And even if you dress like a Klingon, the chances are you know that Star Trek isn’t real.
 Besides, if you think it is real, you can get help.

-And yet, millions of people not only believe that this particular space hero exists, but also that she talks to them.
+And yet, millions of people not only believe that the Virgin Mary space hero exists, but also that she talks to them.

 By what standards is this not a mental disorder?
 Fixed, false ideas, impervious to reason.
 Isn’t that the definition of psychosis?